-Creamy Alfredo Sauce is a slight variation on your traditional Alfredo Sauce.
-You might wonder how do you make Alfredo Sauce.
-How is this different creamy Alfredo Sauce Different?
-I add a variety of hard Italian cheeses and 1 egg yolk.
+Creamy Alfredo Sauce is a slight variation on your traditional Alfredo sauce.
+How is this creamy Alfredo Sauce different?
+I add a variety of hard Italian cheeses and an egg yolk.
 The result is a creamy Alfredo sauce that tastes wonderful.

 Alfredo Sauce is so easy to make, so you don’t need to wonder how to make Alfredo sauce.
 Whenever people ask me for an easy recipe, I always suggest Alfredo Sauce.